jomartin-999/spring-boot-for-vmware-gemfire/docs/geode-api-ext.md

-VMware GemFire's PDX serialization framework is yet another API that falls short of a complete stack.
+[vmware-gemfire-name]'s PDX serialization framework is yet another API that falls short of a complete stack.